How to Use Color to Decorate Your Spring Home

-I like to go back and see what spring and Easter decorating ideas I used the previous year so that I don’t repeat them.
-Then I create some new spring DIY decorations for our home that can morph into Easter.
+I like to review the spring and Easter decorating ideas I used the previous years so that I don’t repeat them in exactly the same way.
+Then, I create some new spring DIY decorations for our home that can ease into Easter.
+Here is a mix of new and older spring and Easter decor.

-Then I mix up our existing spring and Easter decorations for a different look for the current year.
+Then I mix up our existing spring and Easter decorations to give the current year a different look.
 Occasionally, when I see a cute new bunny or another item that would look nice with our current collection, I purchase it.

 Spring is knocking on our doors and that means it’s time to infuse our homes with those fresh, vibrant colors that perfectly capture the spirit of the spring season.
 Spring colors are my favorites.
-I have some tips on how to incorporate them into your living spaces.
+I have some tips for incorporating them into your living spaces.

-Let’s start with the classics – traditional spring colors.
+Let’s start with the classics.
 When we think of spring, we often envision soft pastels or bright floral colors:

 • almost all shades of pink – from blush pink to bright pink